gradio-app/gradio/guides/introduction_to_blocks.md

 5. You can write and `launch()` your Blocks anywhere: jupyter notebooks, colab notebooks, or regular Python IDEs since Gradio uses the standard Python interpreter.
 You can also share Blocks with other people by a single parameter: `launch(share=True)`, which we will discuss at the end of this guide.

+### More on Layouts

+You might want to change the default layout.
+For example, you might want to

+### More on Layouts

 ### Sharing Interfaces Publicly

 Interfaces can be easily shared publicly by setting `share=True` in the `launch()` method.
 Like this: